 Step up your dinner menu with a ButcherBox subscription

 Somehow my husband and I have fallen into the traditional “man brings home the meat, woman harvests the produce” roles.
 I’ve been stocking up our weekly Imperfect Produce deliveries, and my husband added a Butcher Box subscription to round out our meal-cooking options.
-We’re big on home-cooked meals even when we’re not SIP (sheltering in place), so having a variety of quality meat options available allows us to maintain some sense of normalcy throughout all of this with tasty home-cooked breakfast, lunch and dinner.
+We’re big on home-cooked meals even when we’re not sheltering in place, so having a variety of quality meat options allows us to maintain some sense of normalcy.

-- The sustainable benefit: Their tagline is “the neighborhood butcher for modern America”, as they sustainably source high-quality, humanely raised 100% grass-fed and grass-finished beef and organic free-range chicken with no antibiotics or added hormones.
+- The sustainable benefit: They offer sustainably sourced high-quality, humanely raised 100% grass-fed beef and organic free-range chicken.
+All with no antibiotics or added hormones.

 - The quarantine benefit: Our new Butcher Box subscription allows us to stay away from stores by delivering to our door high-quality sustainable meat so we can maintain our regular delicious meal-cooking routine (though I can’t really take this credit – hubby works magic in the kitchen).

-- The sustainable benefit: With a tagline like “Better products for a better world”, CAUSEBOX is raising the bar for socially conscious brands while also increasing exposure for these small brands that deserve to be coveted for their noble causes and environmental attentiveness.
+- The sustainable benefit: With a tagline like “All good things”, Alltrue is raising the bar for socially conscious brands while also increasing exposure for these small brands that deserve to be coveted for their noble causes and environmental attentiveness.

-- The quarantine benefit: While getting out and shopping is certainly not an option right now, these beautiful sustainable, eco-friendly and fair trade goods are lovely and you can feel great knowing you supported a brand that deserves your patronage.
+- The quarantine benefit: These beautiful sustainable, eco-friendly and fair trade goods are lovely.
+And you can feel great knowing you supported a brand that deserves your patronage.

-- How to sign up: Visit CAUSEBOX.com to sign up for your first box,.
-And FYI they really aren’t exaggerating about the $200+ value for only $49.95 – I’ve been stunned at the quality of the goods I have received every box so far.
+- How to sign up: Visit Alltrue.com to sign up for your first box.
+And FYI they really aren’t exaggerating about the $200+ value for only $49.95.
+I’ve been stunned at the quality of the goods I have received every box so far.